McMasterRS/ws_web-design-guide/typography.md

 Notice the following changes:
 - The "Hello World!" text now uses the `h1` style defined in `theme.ts`.
-- Buttons on the index page as well as in the navigation bar now use the `button` typography style defined in `theme.ts`.
+- Buttons on the main page as well as in the navigation bar now use the `button` typography style defined in `theme.ts`.

-### Update `page_1/index.tsx`
+### Update `page_1/page.tsx`
-Open the `pages/page_1/index.tsx` file and import the MUI Typography component:
+Open the `app/page_1/page.tsx` file and import the MUI Typography component:
 ```
 import Typography from '@mui/material/Typography'
 ```